-By the end of the 1990s, the research equipment at the University had become to a great extent outdated.
-In the last 8 years, we have made a leap forward: the University managed to create the best University Research Park in Russia and considerably update its laboratory facilities.
-The SPbU Research Park now provides cutting-edge research facilities, serving as an experimental base for scientific research at a totally new level.
+By the end of the 1990s, the research equipment at the University had, to a great extent, become outdated.
+In the last 8 years, we made a leap forward: the University managed to create the best University Research Park in Russia and considerably update its laboratory facilities.
+The St Petersburg University Research Park now provides cutting-edge research facilities, serving as an experimental base for scientific research at a totally new level.

-First of all, there are two important facts to be mentioned.
-Fact number one: In October 2006, when SPbU Rector Lyudmila Verbitskaya offered the Dean of the Faculty of Law Nikolay Kropachev to fill the position of the Senior Vice Rector of SPbU, the deans at the SPbU Senate meeting outlined the main problems that urgently required attention of Rector Lyudmila Verbitskaya and Senior Vice Rector Nikolay Kropachev.
-Among these problems, one of the most important ones was the critical condition of practically all of the University property assets: buildings, sports facilities, field and research practice facilities, administrative and services facilities, including instruments and equipment for research work, which by that time had for several decades been too outdated for the challenges facing a modern research and educational institution (see “The rules for the formation of centralised part of general and administrative expenses”, the Minutes of the Rector’s Meeting held on 9 July 2012, clause 2).
+First off, there are two important facts to be mentioned.
+Fact number one: In October 2006, when St Petersburg University Rector Lyudmila Verbitskaya offered the Dean of the Faculty of Law, Nikolay Kropachev, the position of Senior Vice-Rector of St Petersburg University, the deans at the St Petersburg University Senate meeting outlined the main problems that urgently required attention of Rector Lyudmila Verbitskaya and Senior Vice-Rector Nikolay Kropachev.
+One of the most important problems was the critical condition of practically all University property assets: buildings, sports facilities, field and research practice facilities, administrative and services facilities.
+This included instruments and equipment for research work that, by that time, had for several decades been too outdated for the challenges facing a modern research and educational institution (see “Rules for the formation of the centralised part of general and administrative expenses”, Minutes of the Rector’s Meeting held on 9 July 2012, clause 2).

-Fact number two: During the meeting of the SPbU Academic Council held in December 2013, the Associate Member of the Russian Academy of Sciences V. Ananikov, head of the laboratory at the Zelinsky Institute of Organic Chemistry of RAS (Moscow), Professor of Lomonosov Moscow State University (MGU), who also heads the SPbU Laboratory of Cluster Catalysis, named three reasons behind his decision to participate in the competition for SPbU large grants.
-One of them was the establishment of the Research Park with cutting edge facilities, where he could carry out the physical and chemical research that was necessary for his work (see The results of the meeting of the SPbU Academic Council held on 23 December 2013, the Scientific Reports Section).
-Only seven years had passed between these two dates!
+Fact number two: During the meeting of the St Petersburg University Academic Council held in December 2013, the Associate Member of the Russian Academy of Sciences V. Ananikov, head of the laboratory at the N.D.
+Zelinsky Institute of Organic Chemistry of the RAS (Moscow), Professor of Lomonosov Moscow State University (MGU), who also heads the Laboratory of Cluster Catalysis at St Petersburg University, named three reasons behind his decision to compete for St Petersburg University large grants.
+One of them was the establishment of the Research Park with cutting edge facilities, where he could carry out the physical and chemical research that was necessary for his work (see Results of the meeting of the St Petersburg University Academic Council held on 23 December 2013, the Scientific Reports Section).
+Only seven years passed between these two dates!

-In addition, a third example: At the meeting of the SPbU Academic Council held on 27 January 2013, Academician A. Rusanov said: “We have moved over to a happy state.
-Indeed, we have never enjoyed such excellent conditions for research work as we do today...” (see The results of the meeting of the SPbU Academic Council held on 27 January 2013, the Results of Research Activity… Section; Minutes of the Rector’s Meeting held on 08 December 2014, clause 7).
+In addition, a third example: At the meeting of the St Petersburg University Academic Council held on 27 January 2013, Academician A. Rusanov said, “We are now happy.
+Indeed, we have never enjoyed such excellent conditions for research work as we do today...” (see Results of the meeting of the St Petersburg University Academic Council held on 27 January 2013, the Results of Research Activity… Section; Minutes of the Rector’s Meeting held on 08 December 2014, clause 7).

 Almost from scratch

-In 2007, the University for the first time in more than twenty five years bought several major modern research instruments and equipment which cost several dozen million roubles.
-By that time our researchers had already lost the hope of being able to carry out modern scientific experiments within the walls of their own University and had to conduct their studies on the equipment of foreign research centres.
+In 2007, the University, for the first time in more than twenty-five years, bought several major modern research instruments and equipment which cost several dozen million roubles.
+By that time, our researchers had already lost the hope of being able to carry out modern scientific experiments within the walls of their own University and had to conduct their studies on the equipment of foreign research centres.
 Eighteen months had passed, and the members of the University celebrated an important victory: in 2009 the law “on two universities” was passed.
-In connection with that, the SPbU administration succeeded in getting endorsement for the SPbU Strategic Plan 2010-2020, which was approved by the decree of the Russian Government.
+In connection with that, the University administration succeeded in getting endorsement for the St Petersburg University Strategic Plan 2010-2020, which was approved by decree of the Russian Government.
 Unlike the law “on two universities”, the latter document met with a mixed reaction of the University members.
 During the past decades, the members of the University had become used to the situation when programmes had been adopted, plans approved, and targets set for the University, while no financial support had been provided for those plans, programmes and targets.
-It soon became clear, however, that the administration of the University successfully solved that second problem, and the Russian Government issued a resolution on budget financing of the SPbU Strategic Plan.
+It soon became clear, however, that the administration of the University successfully solved that second problem, and the Russian Government issued a resolution on budget financing of the St Petersburg University Strategic Plan.

-The SPbU Strategic Plan defined the main priority areas for the development of the University in 2010–2020 (see SPbU Strategic Plan 2010-2020); it also specified precise targets (including annual targets), which the University members were to achieve in their educational and research work.
-Thus, the funding was allocated to the University so that it could attain certain precise targets set in the SPbU Strategic Plan.
-As a result the requirements for the University and its members increased considerably.
-If earlier the University annual report was essentially limited to just two figures ─ the number of the students accepted to the University and the number of students who graduated from the University with a degree, now the University was obliged to achieve certain annual targets set in the Strategic Plan for a particular year.
+The St Petersburg University Strategic Plan defined the main priority areas for the development of the University in 2010–2020 (see St Petersburg University Strategic Plan 2010-2020); it also specified precise targets (including annual targets), which the University members were to achieve in their educational and research work.
+Thus, the funding was allocated to the University so that it could attain certain precise targets set in the St Petersburg University Strategic Plan.
+As a result, the requirements for the University and its members increased considerably.
+If earlier the University annual report was essentially limited to just two figures ─ the number of students accepted to the University and the number of students who graduated from the University with a degree ─ now the University was obliged to achieve certain annual targets set in the Strategic Plan for a particular year.

-In order to restore the almost completely ruined material research assets, the University needed more than 60 billion roubles; however, only 5 billion roubles were allocated from the budget for 3 years, without any promise of further financial support in subsequent years.
-It was therefore decided to make long-term investments into the materials assets of the University during the next three years.
+In order to restore the almost completely ruined material research assets, the University needed more than 60 billion roubles; however, only five billion roubles were allocated from the budget for 3 years, without any promise of further financial support in subsequent years.
+It was therefore decided to make long-term investments into the materials assets of the University over the course of the next three years.
 The first stage included the following focus investment areas:

 - establishing modern research equipment facilities;

-- expanding the access of the academic staff to modern scientific and academic electronic resources;
+- expanding the access of academic staff to modern scientific and academic electronic resources;

 - establishing cutting-edge research laboratories;